facebookarchive/caffe2/_docs/operators-catalogue.md

 ## BooleanMask

-Given a data 1D tensor and a mask (boolean) tensor of same shape, returns a tensor containing only the elements corresponding to positions where the mask is true.
+Given a data tensor and a 1D boolean mask tensor, returns a tensor containing only the elements corresponding to positions where the mask is true.